thiippal/running-courses-at-csc/README.md

 ### 12. Warm up the cache on Rahti

-Because the images may be sizeable (e.g. 7GB), the students may experience delay when launching the instance.
+Because the images may be fairly big in size (e.g. 7GB), the students may experience delay when launching the instance.

 To reduce this delay after deploying or updating an image, warm up the image cache by spinning up multiple copies of the instance.
 This ensures that the new or updated image is present on the instance before it is launched.